Open Data and Quantitative Techniques for Anthropology of Road Traffic: Detecting traffic patterns with simple methods

 \subsection{Local festivities}

-Most of our exploration was focused on observing deviations from the mean, either relative or absolute.
-This is partially reflected in the coefficient of variation, which measures how dispersed the curves are relative to the mean.
-We also wanted to observe smaller peaks in the curves, so we decided to compute an adjusted z-score.
+Most of our exploration focused on observing deviations from the mean, either relative or absolute.
+Deviations are partially reflected in the coefficient of variation, which measures how dispersed the curves are relative to the mean.
+We also wanted to observe smaller peaks in the curves, so we decided to compute an adjusted z-score, where instead of the deviation from the mean we observed the deviation from the baseline.
 Z-score~\cite{everitt2002cambridge} is a type of normalization, which puts the data on the same scale.
 In this way, we bypass the most frequented counters and observe local particularities.
 We decided to compute the z-score for each hour of each month as the deviation from a baseline.
 Based on initial observations, we defined the baseline commuter traffic as the mean of the lowest four values that represent the regular daily traffic.
-We considered only the baseline to observe interesting deviations, not the real mean.
+We considered only the baseline to observe interesting deviations, not the actual mean.
 Finally, we ranked the counters by the highest z-score per month.
 Here we describe three counters with high z-scores.